tttMelody/KAP-manual/en/streaming/cube_streaming.md

-## KAP Building Cube from Streaming (Kafka)
+##  Streaming Cube

-KAP 2.3 releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube.
+KAP 2.3.x releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube.
 This doc is a step by step tutorial, illustrating how to create and build a sample cube.

 ## Preparation
 To finish this tutorial, you need a Hadoop environment which has KAP 2.3 installed, and have Kafka be ready to use.
 In this tutorial, we use Hortonworks HDP 2.4 Sandbox VM as the Hadoop environment.